Southern emerald toucanet: Distribution and habitat

-The white-throated toucanet primarily inhabits the interior of humid montane forest but is also found in more open landscapes like the forest's edge, secondary forest, plantations, and clearings with scattered trees.
+The southern emerald toucanet primarily inhabits the interior of humid montane forest but is also found in more open landscapes like the forest's edge, secondary forest, plantations, and clearings with scattered trees.

 Behavior

 Movement

-The white-throated toucanet is non-migratory.
+The southern emerald toucanet is non-migratory.

 Social behavior

-The white-throated toucanet is gregarious and frequently gathers in small groups.
+The southern emerald toucanet is gregarious and frequently gathers in small groups.

 Feeding

-The white-throated toucanet forages by gleaning in the middle to upper levels of the forest, usually while perched.
+The southern emerald toucanet forages by gleaning in the middle to upper levels of the forest, usually while perched.
 Its diet is eclectic and includes a wide variety of fruits, terrestrial invertebrates, and small vertebrate prey.

 Breeding

-Little is known about the white-throated toucanet's breeding biology.
+Little is known about the southern emerald toucanet's breeding biology.
 Its nesting season in Colombia and Venezuela is from January to September and in Ecuador from September to November.
 It nests in a tree cavity like others of its family.

 Vocal and non-vocal sounds

-The white-throated toucanet's vocalizations seem to vary across its range.
+The southern emerald toucanet's vocalizations seem to vary across its range.
 Authors describe it as "a rapid ser[ies] of short took or churt notes" in Colombia, as "a guttural, grinding grá-val, grá-val, grá-val...varied to roouk, roouk, roouk" in Venezuela, and "a persistent and fast rek-rek-rek-rek or rr-rek, rr-rek, rr-rek" in Ecuador.
 In flight its wings make a whirring sound.

 Status

-The IUCN has assessed the white-throated toucanet as being of Least Concern.
+The IUCN has assessed the southern emerald toucanet as being of Least Concern.
 It has a large range, but its population size is not known and is believed to be decreasing.
 No immediate threats have been identified.
 It is "vulnerable to habitat destruction".